Norconex/commons-lang/norconex-commons-lang/README.txt

+To build this project in your favourite IDE, please set the following:

-Java compiler version 1.6
+   Minimum Java compiler version: 1.6
-encoding UTF-8
+   Source Encoding: UTF-8